Vyral/justin-udy/_posts/2024-05-10-what-s-going-on-in-our-housing-market-this-spring.md

 {% include pullquote.html %}

 One factor contributing to this dynamic is the supply and demand equation.
-Typically, we've operated within a two to three month supply range, varying slightly based on seasonal trends.
-We're experiencing a tighter market with only about a one and a half month supply available.
+Typically, we've operated within a two to three-month supply range, varying slightly based on seasonal trends.
+We're experiencing a tighter market with only about a one-and-a-half-month supply available.
 This heightened demand is driving increased sales activity and influencing market dynamics.

 **One notable impact of these changes is the rise in multiple offers and competitive bidding scenarios.** For instance, we recently listed a property at $525,000, and it garnered nine offers, ultimately selling for $560,000.
 This surge in buyer competition is leading to more aggressive offers, shorter listing times, and a market that favors sellers.